There are times in your early 20’s – 30’s that, as life unfolds and you are tried by fire, you wonder to yourself: What on earth is happening to me?

 - You quit saying “Im so old” because you secretly want to hold on to your youth.

-- Your energy does not necessary deplete, but it changes.
+- Your energy does not necessarily deplete, but it changes.

 - Have you ever rolled your eyes at certain situations that you used to entertain and told yourself “I don’t have the energy for this anymore”.
 Yea.
 You’re growing up.